Home » Bread & Yeast Doughs » Rosemary Focaccia Bread

 You can also prepare your bread the day ahead and bake it fresh the following day.
 Simply follow the instructions to step 6 and place your prepared dough into the fridge for up to 18 hours.
 Then the following day pull your dough out and let it rest at room temperature for 20-30 minutes and continue to step 7.

-How to make Rosemary Focaccia Bread
+How to Make Rosemary Focaccia Bread

-Step One: In a large bowl add warm water, yeast, and sugar together, let rest 8-10 minutes until mixture is frothy.
+Step One: In a large bowl add warm water, yeast, and sugar together, let rest 8-10 minutes until the yeast mixture is frothy.
 When yeast is ready add 3 cups of the flour and using a fork bring the dough together until shaggy.
 Add another 1/2 cup of the flour and the salt.
 Mix to combine.

 Step Two: Turn the dough out onto a floured work surface and knead the dough for approx. 6-8 minutes until smooth, and when poked with your finger will spring back.
-Roll dough into a ball.
+Roll focaccia dough into a ball.
 In a large clean bowl coat the bowl with oil, add the dough and pour 1 tablespoon of the oil all over the dough.
-Cover with plastic wrap, a damp towel, or a shower cap.
+Cover with plastic wrap, a damp tea towel, or a shower cap.
 Let dough rest in a warm draft free place until doubled in size, approx. 1-2 hours.

-Step Four: Bake in the middle of the oven for 25-30 minutes until golden and crisp.
+Step Four: Bake in the middle of the oven for 25-30 minutes until golden brown and crisp.
 Let the bread rest in the pan for 5 minutes before removing.
 Serve warm or at room temperature.

 Homemade Rosemary Focaccia Bread